interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 4 October

 * *15 mins* Finish up writing user stories from the day before and update timelog
+* *1.5 hours* Messing around with HTML Canvas, managed to get some animations working aswell as pausing, playing and code highlighting.

+### 5 October

+* *15 mins* Adding missing user stories to GitHub Kanban board